-We believe SOE reform is an important step towards improving shareholder returns in the Chinese equity market.
-Some of the largest contributors to performance in our China portfolios are companies that have adopted market-based practices, such as Wanhua Chemical, Gree Electric and CSPC Pharmaceutical, which we highlight below.
+We believe SOE reform is an important step improving towards shareholder returns the Chinese equity in market.
+Some companies that have adopted market-based practices have seen success, such Wanhua Chemical, Gree Electric and CSPC Pharmaceutical, which we highlight below.
 We also note a few of the more recent SOE restructurings and our expectations for these companies.